Shinichi1125/Pictionarizer/README.md

 "Easy Login" button available.
 You can log in as a "Test User" by just clicking the button.

 # Degree Thesis
+The brief description and key points are explained in this README, but the further details are written in my Deggree Thesis, which is published on the link below.
 [https://www.theseus.fi/handle/10024/355850](https://www.theseus.fi/handle/10024/355850)

 # Description (How to use the App)